-What is Blind Baking a Pie
+What is Blind Baking

 When to Blind Bake Your Pie

-Anytime you want to bake a custard pie, you’ll want to blind bake the crust.
+Anytime you want to bake a custard pie, you’ll want to blind-bake the crust.
 Custard filling has a lot of moisture.
-If the filling and crust get baked together all that moisture will make the crust soggy.
+If the filling and crust get baked together, all that moisture will make the crust soggy.

 No Bake Pies

-The most common time you’ll come across a recipe calling for blind baking is for no-bake pies.
+The most common time you’ll come across a recipe calling for a blind-baked pie crust is for no-bake pies.
 Desserts like coconut cream pie, banana cream pie, chocolate cream pie, and fresh strawberry pie all require a pre-baked pie shell.

 How To Blind Bake a Pie Shell

-To blind bake a pie shell you don’t need any special equipment.
+To blind-bake a pie shell, you don’t need any special equipment.
 Chances are, you already have everything you need in your kitchen.

-Bake the shell for 20-25 minutes at 350°.
-Keep an eye on the crust edges and watch for browning.
+- How Long to Bake the Shell-Place the pie shell in the oven and bake for 20-25 minutes at 350°.
+Keep an eye on the crust edges during the baking process and watch for browning.

-- 1 1/4 cups unbleached all purpose flour
+- 1 1/4 cups unbleached all-purpose flour

 - 1 tbsp sugar